 The College continues to work to improve internship possibilities and we are pleased to have had executives from Auto Zone join us on campus last year to talk to over twenty students about the internship (and job) possibilities at the company.
 The College’s REED Center will continue to help arrange new relationships and strengthen those we have.

 We continue to improve our work with the University’s Career Planning and Development Center to help our soon-to-be graduates make a successful transition to a working world by finding that first job.

 Join us within CBGA to find a way to make a living at what you love to do.
-We emphasize “student-focused excellence” via student-faculty interaction and experiential learning opportunities like the TVA Investment Fund along with internships, conference participation, travel study, and more.
+We welcome those who want to minor as well as major within the College.
+We emphasize student-focused excellence via student-faculty interaction and experiential learning opportunities.
 At UT Martin, your professors will know your name, you will get academic accountability, and you can make a significant start toward your professional life.

-Call (731 881-7306) or send me an email (email@example.com) to learn more.
 We want you to be a part of the CBGA and Skyhawk families!
+Call (731 881-7306) or send an email (email@example.com) to learn more.